 Install Docker via Synology “Package Center”.

 Go to File Station and open the docker folder.
-Inside the docker folder, create one new folder and name it piwigo.
+Inside the docker folder, create two new folders and name one piwigo and the other one piwigodb.
 Follow the instructions in the image below.

 Log into Portainer using your username and password.
-On the Portainer left sidebar click on Stacks then + Add stack.
+On the left sidebar in Portainer, click on Stacks then + Add stack.
 Follow the instructions in the image below.

 In the Name field type in piwigo.
 Follow the instructions in the image below.

-Note: After you paste the code in the Web editor, change the value for TZ (Select your current Time Zone from this list).
+Note: After you paste the code above in the Web editor, change the value for TZ.
+(Select your current Time Zone from this list.)

-Note: in the code above after – /volume1/docker/piwigo:/config \ you have to add your personal path to gallery.
-For example I have used my personal movies path folder – /volume1/web/gallery:/gallery\ Change it according to your preferences. -v /path/toyour/gallery:/gallery \
+Note: in the code above after – /volume1/docker/piwigo:/config you have to add your personal path to gallery.
+For example I have used my personal gallery path folder – /volume1/web/gallery:/gallery Change it according to your preferences. – /path/toyour/gallery:/gallery

 Scroll down on the page until you see a button named Deploy the stack.
 Click on it.
 Follow the instructions in the image below.
 The installation process can take up to a few minutes.
 It will depend on your Internet speed connection.